Reuh/candran/README.md

 `if`, `elseif`, `for`, and `while` statements can be writtent without `do`, `then` or `end`, in which case they contain a single statement.

 ##### Suffixable string and table litterals
-_Not in the latest release, install the `candran-scm-1.rockspec` version if you want this feature._
 ```lua
 "some text":upper() -- same as ("some text"):upper() in Lua
 "string".upper -- the actual string.upper function. "string"["upper"] also works.